web-platform-tests/rfcs/rfcs/interop_2023.md

 Proposal selection (November 1 to November 30) will be done using a positions process similar to [Interop 2022](https://github.com/web-platform-tests/interop-2022/issues/38) but with some changes.
 The process is:

 - Each participating organization takes one of 3 positions on each proposal: support, neutral, or oppose.
-- A proposal is accepted if there is implementer support coming from at least 2 browser engines, and no opposition.
+- A proposal is accepted if there is consensus, meaning support from at least two participating organizations and no opposition.
 - The team reviews the accepted proposals and can decide to group multiple proposals, or to drop proposals.
 Both actions require team consensus.
 - The final list of accepted proposals is decided by team consensus no later than November 30.